jrpotter/notebook/notes/geometry/vectors.md

 %%ANKI
 Basic
-What trigonometric identity is used to relate the dot product of two vectors and the angle between them?
+What identity is used to prove the relation between the dot product of two vectors and the angle between them?
 Back: The law of cosines.
 Reference: Ted Sundstrom and Steven Schlicker, _Trigonometry_, 2024.
 <!--ID: 1753197024797-->